ThePaircast/thepaircast.github.io/_posts/2019-01-27-the-paircast-episode-1.markdown

 <br/>

-In the first Paircast episode, Cameron and Scott begin rewriting Factory Bot.
+In the first Paircast episode, Cameron and Scott begin rewriting FactoryBot.
 The idea came from talking about a practice in classical art where students recreate paintings by the great masters.
 We figured a great parallel in software would be to take well tested and popular open source libraries written by